ktczakutnyi/C-sharp/FindTheOddInt.md

-# Multiples of 3 or 5
+# Find the odd int

 Given an array of integers, find the one that appears an odd number of times.